 - Popular tourist destinations.

-According to Boris Lavent, a personal injury lawyer in Miami, “While cities in these states have made strides in improving bicyclist safety, many still lack dedicated infrastructure that’s necessary to keep riders safe.”
+According to Boris Lavent, a personal injury lawyer in Miami, “While cities in these states have made strides in improving bicyclist safety, many still lack the dedicated infrastructure that’s necessary to keep riders safe.”

 Distracted Driving and Biking Blamed For Spike in Cyclist Deaths